airblade/vim-highline/README.markdown

 # vim-highline

-This tiny Vim plugin lets you toggle a highlight.
+This tiny Vim/Neovim plugin lets you toggle a highlight.
 In normal mode and linewise visual mode the highlights are toggled linewise.
 In characterwise visual mode the highlights are characterwise.

 Highights will stay with their text if lines earlier in the buffer are inserted or deleted.